The Bravery: Hiatus (2012–2021)

 Burulcich toured as Morrissey's drummer from 2012 to 2013.
 In July 2013, Burulcich started playing drums for Weezer, as drummer Patrick Wilson was on personal leave.
 Burulcich toured as the drummer for White Sea in 2014, and Weezer guitarist Brian Bell's band The Relationship.
 Mike Hindert started the record label Merrifield Records, and went on to work as a director.
 John Conway became a wine maker with his business, Conway Family Wines.
 Zakarin pursued other creative interests outside of music.
 Endicott became lead vocalist in the band The Mercy Beat, with Burulcich playing drums for the band.
 In April 2014, Endicott confirmed through The Bravery's website and Facebook page that all the members were taking part in separate avenues of creative interests and that there were no plans for The Bravery in the foreseeable future.

 Reunion (2021–present)

 On July 31, 2021, the band posted a notice to their website and social media, hinting at a return.
-The Bravery would reunite for a show at Rickshaw Shop in San Francisco in late 2021.
+The Bravery would reunite for a show at Rickshaw Stop in San Francisco in late 2021.

 In September 2021, the band were announced on the bill for the Corona Capital Festival in Mexico City alongside Tame Impala and Twenty One Pilots.

 On January 17, 2023, the band were announced on the bill for the Just Like Heaven festival in Pasadena, California.
 The festival appearance marked the band's first in the United States for over a decade.